-- Daily treasury management procedures will aim to maintain a forecast consolidated balance in the region of £25k to £1m.
-However, balances over £1.0m may be retained in the bank account to be used to cover payments going out within the next week and the total interest lost, by retaining this money, does not exceed £75.00. - If two internally managed investments are being placed on the same day with different maturity dates, one counterparty may be used for the two investments even if the investment % rate offered on one of the investments is not the highest rate and the subsequent loss of interest incurred does not exceed the pre-set limit of £75 on that one investment.
-However, the counterparty in question must be willing to accept the two investments as one CHAPS payment. - At least £1M of short-term investments will be retained by the Council to meet cash flow requirements.
+- ◆ Daily treasury management procedures will aim to maintain a forecast consolidated balance in the region of £50k to £1m.
+However, balances over £1m may be retained in the Council's current account to be used to cover payments going out provided the limit is not exceed for more than five consecutive, working days. - ◆ If two internally managed investments are being placed on the same day with different maturity dates, one counterparty may be used for the two investments even if the investment % rate offered on one of the investments is not the highest rate and the subsequent loss of interest incurred does not exceed the pre-set limit of £50.00 on that one investment.
+However, the counterparty in question must be willing to accept the two investments as one CHAPS payment.

+◆ At least £2m of short-term investments will be retained by the Council to meet cash flow requirements.
 Whilst this is a recommended minimum, the Council does have access to a £1m overdraft facility for any unexpected short term borrowing.